A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Pattern Recovery in Penalized Estimation: Accessibility, Noiseless Recovery and the Irrepresentability Condition

 holds.

 \end{enumerate}

 \end{proposition}

-Based on Proposition~\ref{prop:acc}, it is clear that the notion of accessibility does not depend on the value of the tuning parameter $\lambda$.
+Based on Proposition~\ref{prop:acc}, it is clear that accessibility does not depend on the particular value of the tuning parameter $\lambda$.
 We therefore also say that the pattern of $\beta$ is accessible with respect to $X$ and $\pen$.
 The geometric characterization shows that we have accessibility for the pattern of $\beta$ if and only if $\row(X)$ intersects the face of $B^*$ that corresponds to the pattern of $\beta$.
+Since the smaller the complexity of the pattern is, the larger the dimension of the corresponding face becomes, the geometric criterion also demonstrates that more complex patterns are harder to access.

-The following proposition strengthens the notion of accessibility, showing that under uniform uniqueness, accessibility already implies the existence a set of $y's$ in $\R^n$ with non-empty interior that lead the pattern of interest: \begin{proposition} Let $X \in \R^{n \times p}$, $\lambda > 0$ and $\pen:\R^p \to \R$ be a real-valued polyhedral gauge.
-Assume that uniform uniqueness holds, i.e. for any $y \in \R^n$, the set $\SpenL(y)$ contains the unique minimizer $\hat\beta(y)$.
-Let $\beta \in \R^p$.
-If the pattern of $\beta$ is accessible with respect to $X$ and $\pen$, the set
+The following proposition and corollary greatly strengthen the notion of accessibility, showing that under uniform uniqueness, accessibility already implies the existence an entire set of $y's$ in $\R^n$ with non-empty interior that lead to the pattern of interest: